 Master of Science (MS) in Technology Management students are expected to complete TMGT788 a minimum of one semester prior to enrolling in the capstone experience, CAPS798.
+Additionally, they are required to submit a Capstone Intent Form for review and approval.
+Students will not be allowed to register for the appropriate capstone experience class if the Intent Form has not been approved.
+The Intent Form can be submitted as early as halfway through the graduate program but no later than the beginning of the session before taking the capstone experience.
 The MS in Technology Management Capstone Guidebook and Capstone Intent Form are available on the College of Technology website.